Washington, DC Uninsured Motorist Claim Lawyer

 Our lawyers have helped people like you file uninsured motorist claims and obtain the compensation they need.
 Call an uninsured motorist car accident lawyer at Regan Zambri Long to schedule a free consultation.

-How To Make An Uninsured Motorist Claim After a DC Car Crash
+How Do You File an Uninsured Motorist Claim After a DC Car Accident?

 The very first step is to check your auto insurance policy.
 If your vehicle is registered in Washington, DC, you will have uninsured motorist coverage.
 If you are the victim of a car accident or a hit and run, you must notify your insurance company immediately.
 Detailed information of the accident will need to be provided, including the other driver’s coverage and the extent of your personal injuries and damages to your car.